cyruscyrusthem/anticholinergic_med_metaanalysis/meta_analysis.md

 Create data set (`dat_study_domain`) which has the average effect size by cognitive domain within each study.

+Cognitive domains were defined using domains outlined by Lezak (2012):

+* Memory
+* Executive function
+* Attention
+* Psychomotor functioning
+* Concept formation & reasoning
+* Language
+* Intelligence

+Effect sizes based on cognitive composite scores (reported by Stevenson, Robles, Operto) were not included in the cognitive domain sub analysis.

 ```r
 dat_study_domain <- dat %>%